On this page:

 All repairs are the landlord's responsibility, but if the tenant or resident caused the damage, the landlord can ask them to arrange or pay for repairs.

 Tenants and residents must continue paying rent when they are waiting for repairs to be done.

 It is important for the landlord and tenant to communicate all information about repairs in writing, and to keep copies for future reference.

-For information on repairs relating to sites under a site agreement, view our Repairs under a site agreement page.
+For information on repairs relating to sites under a site agreement, view Repairs under a site agreement.